sti-bayern/docker/README.md

 Then browse to `http://localhost` or `https://localhost`

 **NOTE**
+Uses the `app` user that is created in the `akilli/base` image.
 The included default site configuration file sets the document root to `/home/app/www/public` and a PHP handler at `php:9000`, so you have to overwrite it if this does not work for you... check out the `00` folder for an example.